Wubpooz/quizine_front/README.md

 ### P4
 - [ ] visit other user profiles
 - [ ] home-card component (or just card component for that + library)
+- [ ] use SwPush for notifications on desktop and mobile